OzyOzk/Oguplot/README.md

 Current Issues:

-The lists need to be roled to avoid them getting to large.
+The lists need to be roled to avoid them getting too large.

 These lines need to be replaced: